-There is demand for innovative design solutions for communicating environmental conditions and parameters of indoor climate to inhabitants through smart materials and passive strategies.
-Existing research into thermochromic elements in architecture is often focussing on the technological aspects of surface actuation.
-This research project investigated the design consequences deriving from a generative design process, that uses invisible environmental parameters to drive performative reliefs.
+There is a demand for innovative design solutions that use smart materials and passive strategies to communicate environmental conditions and parameters of indoor climate to inhabitants.
+While existing research into thermochromic elements in architecture has mainly focused on the technological aspects of surface actuation, this research project explored the design consequences of a generative design process that uses invisible environmental parameters to drive performative reliefs.

 Link to the exhibition at aut. architektur und tirol: https://aut.cc/ausstellungen/potenziale-3/digital-lab

 Link to the exhibition at the department: https://www.exparch.at/event/thermochromic-topologies/

 Acknowledgements: Catalina Tripolt (research assistant), Julian Edelmann (robot), Kilian Bauer (robot), Ernest Hager (CNC), Philipp Schwaderer (cera.LAB), Jan Contala (cera.LAB)

 Funding: Tiroler Wissenschaftsförderung (TWF), Land Tirol

 Timeline: May 2020 – May 2021